mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 04 September 2025

-- The average temperature today is 15.34˚C,
+- The average temperature today is 14.16˚C,
-- With highs of 15.54˚C and lows of 14.82˚C,
+- With highs of 14.99˚C and lows of 13.62˚C,
-- It may feel like 14.97˚C with few clouds
+- It may feel like 13.8˚C with clear sky
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1010hPa and humidity is 78%
+- The pressure is 1011hPa and humidity is 83%
 - The sun will rise at 05:25 and set at 18:49

 <!-- weather_marker ends -->